 And it’s not just me.
 Earlier this year, a major Instagram content creator found out that one of her followers purchased her program only to turn around and re-sell her original work as their own — without changing a word.

-If you’re afraid of someone stealing your content and want to learn what you need to do to keep your original content exactly that — let’s dive in!
+If you’re afraid of someone stealing your content (or someone has stolen your content before) and want to learn what you need to do to keep your original content exactly that — let’s dive in!

 What To Do To Protect Your Content From Being Copied

 One of the most beautiful parts of having an online business is just how easy it is to not only start your own business, but how easy it is to market your business through so many types of online content (ie., social media, email lists, blogs, podcasts, etc.)